Beaconsfield station (MBTA)

 Beaconsfield station is an MBTA light rail station in Brookline, Massachusetts.
 It serves the Green Line D branch.
 It is located off Dean Road and Beaconsfield Road just south of Beacon Street.
 Like the other stops on the line, it was a commuter rail station on the Boston and Albany Railroad's Highland branch until 1958, when the line was closed and converted to a branch of what is now the Green Line.
 The station reopened along with the rest of the line in 1959.
-Beaconsfield was made accessible in October 2024; additional reconstruction is planned to begin in 2026.
+Beaconsfield was made accessible in October 2024; additional reconstruction is planned.